Scotland’s Oldest Bridges.

-In the spring and early summer of 208AD it is very probable that Septimius Severus’s army was somewhere around the Forth-Clyde isthmus, probably quite near the Antonine wall.
+The Roman historian, Herodian of Antioch (Ref) suggests that In the spring and early summer of 208AD Septimius Severus’s army was somewhere around the Forth-Clyde isthmus, probably quite near the Antonine wall.

 Several coins had been struck celebrating the emperor’s arrival in Britain in 207, but one in particular, firmly dated to 208, features a permanent bridge over a river with two towers and a single arch.
 It is a bronze As.

 The casualty figure is unlikely, even absurd, although it is hard to explain any motive for exaggeration.
-It certainly suggests significant carnage with shocking losses on both sides.
+It certainly suggests significant slaughter with shocking losses, probably on both sides.
 And yet Cassius Dio and Herodian report no single major battle.
 It appears that the Romans found themselves in a nightmare of guerilla activity.
-It terms of manpower this must rank as the largest military confrontation in Scottish history.
+In terms of manpower, this must rank as the largest conflict in Scottish history.
 It ended with the withdrawal of the army in 210 and the emperor’s death, from illness, in York, in 211.
-It seems likely that Dio Cassius’s ‘bridging the rivers’ took place in the earlier, less frenetic part of the campaign when the army was further south, closer to the ‘earthworks’ described by Herodian.
-It is interesting that as far back as the first century AD Tacitus writes of “crossing into Caledonia” (The Agricola 10) and that the country beyond “...might be called another island” (The Agricola 23).
+It seems likely that Dio Cassius’s ‘bridging the rivers’ took place in the earlier, less frenetic, part of the campaign when the army was further south, closer to the ‘earthworks’ described by Herodian.
+It is interesting that as far back as the first century AD Tacitus writes of “crossing into Caledonia” (The Agricola 10 (Ref)) and that the country beyond “...might be called another island” (The Agricola 23).

-Nicholas Reed (Scottish Campaigns of Septimius Severus, PSAS;1977) discusses the significance of the coin from 208AD.
+Nicholas Reed (Ref) discusses the significance of the coin from 208AD.
 He also addresses a second coin which shows a pontoon bridge of boats.
 This latter is dated at 209AD.
 He expects a Scottish location for both.
-His analysis is complex and rather contorted; in summary, he proposes Carpow on the Tay as a probable site for the permanent bridge, and Queensferry on the Forth for the pontoon crossing.
+His analysis is complex and rather contorted: in summary, he proposes Carpow on the Tay as a probable site for the permanent bridge and Queensferry on the Forth for the pontoon crossing.

 Reed’s analysis needs to be revisited.
-It was with some reluctance that he had excluded Stirling as a canditate- a conclusion based on a complex analysis of the location of 63 acre Severan marching camps in the region which made Stirling unlikely.
-However, more recent findings by Wooliscroft (Roman Gask Project Annual Report, 2007) suggest that the provenance of the 63 acre camps may be less certain: they might be Antonine (140AD) rather than Severan (208AD), so a bridge over the Forth in the Stirling area now becomes more possible for the location of the permanent bridge on Severus’s coin.
+It was with some reluctance that he had excluded Stirling as a candidate- a conclusion based on a complex analysis of the location of 63 acre Severan marching camps in the region which made Stirling unlikely.
+However, more recent findings by Wooliscroft (Ref) suggest that the provenance of the 63 acre camps may be less certain: they might be Antonine (140AD) rather than Severan (208AD), so a bridge over the Forth in the Stirling area now becomes more possible for the location of the permanent bridge on Severus’s coin.
 Also, Reed ignored Camelon on the River Carron as a possible candidate.
-This river was tidal and navigable; Camelon was a crucial Roman army station, probably serviced by the navy, and now revealed to have large numbers of overlapping marching camps from all of the different Roman periods.
-It is also very near the Antonine Wall and the slightly outlying Flavian fort is very close.
-The fact that there is a single arch on the coin might also favour Camelon, since the river span is smaller.
-However, Bertha, on the Tay near Perth, is also a possibility for the bridge on the Severan coin.
+Nimmo (Ref), in 1773, claimed the discovery of bridge foundations stones about 300m upstream from the present Larbert Bridge, which he suggested were on the line of the Roman causeway.
+The Carron river was tidal and navigable; Camelon was a crucial Roman army station, probably serviced by the navy, and now revealed to have large numbers of overlapping marching camps from all of the different Roman periods.
+Other candidates might include Bertha on the Tay and Newstead on the Tweed.